sonic-net/SONiC/doc/pins/Packet_io.md

 1. Controller needs to be able to send packets out on any of the configured ports, this is generally called the directed transmit.

 2. The controller also needs a capability to leverage the ASIC’s forwarding pipeline instead of self determining which port the packet should be sent out.
-So, a new transmit mode called the ‘submit_to_ingress’ (aka ‘send_to_ingress’) is needed to transmit packets on the ingress pipeline to let the ASIC’s forwarding pipeline select the egress port.
+So, a new transmit mode called the ‘send_to_ingress’ (aka ‘send_to_ingress’) is needed to transmit packets on the ingress pipeline to let the ASIC’s forwarding pipeline select the egress port.

 ## Architecture Design